 Abiodun Declares War On Illegal Miners In Ogun

-Ogun state governor, Dakota Abiodun has declared war on activities of illegal miners operating within the axis of the state’s First Industrial Park located at Osile – Sofolu village, along Lagos-Ibadan expressway in Obafemi/Owode Local Government area of the state.
+Ogun State governor, Dapo Abiodun has declared war on activities of illegal miners operating within around Osile – Sofolu village, along Lagos-Ibadan expressway in Obafemi/Owode Local Government area of the state, saying anyone caught mining without the state government’s approval would be prosecuted.

-Somorin, whi quoted Secretary to the State Government (SSG), Tokunbo Talabi in the state said the Ogun state government viewed activities of the illegal miners at the industrial park as negating the original intention which government had in mind when building the park, which he said included promoting the economic development of the state.
+Somorin, which also quoted Secretary to the State Government (SSG), Tokunbo Talabi in the state as saying that the Ogun state government viewed activities of the illegal miners at the industrial park as negating the original intention which government had in mind when building the park, which he said included promoting the economic development of the state.

 “The park which was acquired and allotted in 2011 at the twilight of the Otunba Gbenga Daniel administration to accommodate the cluster of industries in the fast growing industrial estate.